 Menopause

 Typically around your mid-40s you will notice that your monthly period has become less regular.
-It will eventually come to a complete stop.2 You have entered menopause once you have not had your period for 12 months.3
+It will eventually come to a complete stop.2 You have entered menopause once you have not had your period for 12 months.

 Just before menopause your ovaries stop releasing eggs on a regular basis and estrogen production in your ovaries slows down.
 For most women this happens in their early 50’s.
 When this happens 75% of us will experience hot flashes.4

 If you think about it, hormonal changes always have brought you new challenges.
 When you were younger the hormonal changes you were experiencing caused that monthly break out of acne.
 That morning sickness you may have experienced during pregnancy was also caused by hormonal changes in your body.
 So it makes sense that this drop in estrogen will cause you to experience some symptoms.
 You are not alone, as many other women your age are also experiencing these symptoms.
-This a natural normal process

 Natural Relief from Symptoms